Grippentech/SetupScript/README.md

 # SetupScript
-#### Ubuntu Startups Scrypt designed to install some of the basic necesities that I use.
+#### Ubuntu Startups Script designed to install some of the basic tools that I use and setup my desktop environment.

 ![zsh](https://cloud.githubusercontent.com/assets/7153954/26794198/c05c41a8-49ee-11e7-80e6-1050b4e61d2c.png)